Peter Klepec: Birthplace

 Mali lug as Lug ml. in 1928.

-Already in the Zima account of 1828, Mali Lug was designated as the birthplace of Petər Klepəc, and the people of Mali Lug were recorded already by Hirc in 1898 to have considered a particular house as his birthplace; one with the year 1712 written above one of the windows and a particularly large ridge beam.
+Already in the Zima account of 1828, Mali Lug was designated as the birthplace of Peter Klepec, and the people of Mali Lug were recorded already by Hirc in 1898 to have considered a particular house as his birthplace; one with the year 1712 written above one of the windows and a particularly large ridge beam.
 The large beam was already mentioned by Zima 1828, which went unpublished until 2010, making Zima and Hirc independent witnesses.

 This was contradicted in Poženčan's 1847 version, which gave Osilnica instead.
 Later sources tended to choose a birthplace along lines of ethnic convenience.
-Thus, all Croatian sources retain Mali Lug, including Hirc 1892, Hirc 1898 while introducing him as a "hrvatski div", Jemeršić 1904, Bonifačić Rožin 1953, Jurković 1953, and so on.
+Thus, all Croatian sources retain Mali Lug, including Hirc 1892, Hirc 1898 while introducing him as a "hrvatski div" ('Croatian giant'), Jemeršić 1904, Bonifačić Rožin 1953, Jurković 1953, and so on.

 Yet 2⁄15 of the versions collected by Primc gave his birthplace as "Osilnica", in addition to 2⁄15 as Ribjek and 1⁄15 as Gorača.
 And in narratives #265 and #272, which do not give Mali Lug as his place of birth, he still moved to Mali Lug with his mother or his wife.
-The Klepəc house in Mali Log is further mentioned in #267, #276, #277, and #278.
+The Klepec house in Mali Log is further mentioned in #267, #276, #277, and #278.
 For Ožbolt his birthplace was "Plaz" (Note: A market outskit of Osilnica.) but his residence after becoming a shepherd as Mali Lug.
-This was matched (or repeated) by Jože Ožura, who placed the abode of Klepəc with his mother on the outskirts of Osilnica, "morda tam nekje na Selih ali na Puojzu (Note: Dialectal form of Plazu.) ali Potuharici" and states he later moved with his wife to Mali Lug where he built a house.
+This was matched (or repeated) by Jože Ožura, who placed the abode of Klepec with his mother on the outskirts of Osilnica, "morda tam nekje na Selih ali na Puojzu (Note: Dialectal form of Plazu.) ali Potuharici" and states he later moved with his wife to Mali Lug where he built a house.
 As Primc summarised, in Osilnica it is generally believed he was born there but moved to Mali Lug to build a house, following the Poženčan version, whereas others believed he was born in Mali Lug but served in Osilnica and its environs.
-Especially among younger residents, the divide became more ethnic than local, and a matter of contention between some Slovenes and Croats, to the extent of conflict over the ethnic identity of Klepəc, absent from discussions between residents old enough to have been raised by generations who belonged to the same ethnicity regardless of which side of the river(s) they lived on.
+Especially among younger residents, the divide became more ethnic than local, and a matter of contention between some Slovenes and Croats, to the extent of conflict over the ethnic identity of Klepec, absent from discussions between residents old enough to have been raised by generations who belonged to the same ethnicity regardless of which side of the river(s) they lived on.
 The issue is exacerbated by the regional popularity of Hirc's book, whether in rare old copies or the more prevalent 1993 reprint.